yoinergomez/ngcolombia-workshop/03-create.md

 Name your interface `show`.

+The file name should be **show.interface.ts**, if it isn't you can right click it and rename it.

 Once that's done, let's add the properties we want inside the interface, a show should have an ID, a name, and a picture, so open `show.interface.ts` and make it look like this:

 ```js